Nesterov Accelerated Shuffling Gradient Method for Convex Optimization: Numerical Experiments

 For the second experiment, we test our algorithm using linear neural networks on three well-known image classification datasets: \texttt{MNIST} dataset \citep{MNIST} and \texttt{Fashion-MNIST} dataset \citep{xiao2017fashion} both with $60,000$ samples, and finally \texttt{CIFAR-10} dataset \citep{CIFAR10} with $50,000$ images.
 We experiment with the following minimization problem:

 where $h(w;i) = W x_i + b$ is a simple neural network with parameter $w = \{W,b\},$ $W \in \mathbb{R}^{c \times d}$ and $ b \in \mathbb{R}^c$.
 The input data $\sets{x_i}_{i=1}^n$ are in $\R^d$ and the output labels $\sets{y_i}_{i=1}^n$ are one-hot vectors in $\R^c$, where $c$ is the number of classes.
 The \textit{softmax} function is defined as Similar to the previous experiment, we compare our algorithm with other stochastic first-order methods with randomized reshuffling scheme.
 The minibatch size is 256.
 All the algorithms are implemented in Python using PyTorch package \citep{pytorch}.
 They are tested using 10 different random seeds and we report the average results with confidence intervals.
 We tune each algorithm using constant learning rate and report the best final results in Figure \ref{fig_NN}.
-Further experimental setting details can be found in the Appendix.

 Our algorithm achieves a better decrease than other methods on \texttt{MNIST} and \texttt{CIFAR-10} datasets very early in the training process.
 On \texttt{Fashion-MNIST} dataset, NASG starts slower than other methods at the beginning.
 In the next stage, it suggests a better performance with a little oscillations in the end.

 In terms of generalization, our method shows comparable performance to all other stochastic algorithms.
-Note that our main focus is the training task, that is, solving the optimization problem \eqref{ERM_problem_01} and there may be overfitting that leads to test accuracy decrease.
+Note that our main focus is the training task, that is, solving the optimization problem \eqref{ERM_problem_01} and there may be over-fitting that leads to test accuracy decrease in the later part of the training progress.